10 Essential things you need to know before laying porcelain paving

 In addition to porcelain, there’s quite a few surfacing choices ranging from sandstone, granite, marble, limestone and concrete paving, decking, setts and gravel.
 All have different levels of durability and aftercare requirements, but does porcelain offer the perfect solution trouble free paving?

-Many people are keen to voice their experience of York and Indian/imported sandstone that can discolour quickly, absorb moisture, turn green and in turn become very slippery, but before you discount them as options for you, read this article on ‘which paving is best for me?
+Many people are keen to voice their experience of York and Indian/imported sandstone that can discolour quickly, absorb moisture, turn green and in turn become very slippery, but before you discount them as options for you, read this article on ‘which paving is best for me?‘

-2. Once you’ve decided that porcelain is the paving choice for you, what’s the truth & problems with porcelain paving and how easy is it to look after?
+2. Once you’ve decided that porcelain is for you, what’s the truth and problems?

 Like any internal or external surface, there’s always aftercare to be done.
 I like to refer to it as outdoor housework, it seems to set the expectation that way.
 You wouldn’t expect your car to stay clean for long if you left it out on the driveway, and you’d probably clean the floors inside your house at least once per week.
 External floor space is much the same.
-In fact, for a ‘chic hotel look’ you’ll need to sweep it every day to remove leaves & dust, blossom and general debris that blows around.
+In fact, for a ‘chic hotel look’ you’ll need to sweep it every day to remove leaves & dust, blossom and general debris that blow around.

 3. Problems with porcelain paving